The JFK Assassination:

 2. The Motive: Why Kennedy Had to Be Removed

-· Bay of Pigs: Kennedy’s half-measure approach—neither fully invading nor canceling—alarmed the military, seeing it as a fatal indecisiveness.
+· Bay of Pigs: Kennedy’s half-measure approach—neither fully invading nor canceling—alarmed the military, seeing it as fatal indecisiveness.

 · Personal Vulnerabilities: Rumors of Mafia ties, alleged affairs, and overwhelming popularity ensuring a second term made JFK a high-risk figure.

-Kennedy’s Cold War handling caused serious concern among those who believed his next crisis management might plunge the world into a catastrophic confrontation.
+Kennedy’s Cold War handling caused serious concern among those who believed his next crisis management might plunge the world into catastrophic confrontation.
 Soviet submarines near Cuba reportedly carried warheads so powerful they could obliterate entire U.S. cities.
 The Soviets disclosed just how close they had come to launching—perhaps before November 1963—deepening fears that Kennedy’s unpredictable negotiating style would fail next time.
-The fiasco at the Bay of Pigs, where he withheld reinforcements and ended in a humiliating defeat, further reinforced the notion that he lacked the decisiveness to manage Cold War flashpoints.
-Beyond these policy failures, Kennedy’s personal life left him vulnerable to blackmail, and his immense popularity almost guaranteed a second term in the White House, leading some insiders to conclude that removing him was the only way to protect the nation from an unprecedented nuclear calamity.
+The fiasco at the Bay of Pigs, where he withheld reinforcements and ended in humiliating defeat, further reinforced the notion that he lacked the decisiveness to manage Cold War flashpoints.
+Beyond these policy failures, Kennedy’s personal life left him vulnerable to blackmail, and his immense popularity almost guaranteed a second term in the White House, leading some insiders to conclude that removing him was the only way to protect the nation from unprecedented nuclear calamity.

 3. The Key Players: A Coordinated Effort